Travel to Canada

-The Canadian Border Service Agency (CBSA) requires that all US citizens entering Canada carry proof of citizenship and identity.
-The following documents can be used by US Citizens for travel to Canada:
+The Canadian Border Service Agency (CBSA) mandates US citizens to present valid proof of citizenship and identity.
+Acceptable documents include:

-Children under 16 only need proof of U.S. citizenship.
-Proof of US Citizenship can be shown with a birth certificate.
-If you travel to Canada with a minor for whom you do not have full legal custody, CBSA may require a letter of authorization from the minor’s parents or legal guardian(s).
+Children under 16 traveling to Canada require only proof of U.S. citizenship, such as a birth certificate.
+If traveling with a minor for whom you do not have full legal custody, a letter of authorization from the child’s parents or legal guardians may be necessary.

-If you don’t carry the required documents for entry into Canada you can be refused and you could face delays re-entering the United States as CBP officers will need to independently verify identity and citizenship.
+Lacking the required documents can lead to refusal of entry into Canada and potential delays when re-entering the United States, as CBP officers will need to independently verify your identity and citizenship.

 Our US Immigration Services for Entry to Canada